Fifa controls African football – former Caf boss

 Putting matters into perspective, Nascimento's ban was over three years longer than that handed out in 2019 to Patrice-Edouard Ngaissona, despite the Central African Republic FA president being indicted for war crimes - including murder, torture and the enlisting of children as soldiers - at the International Criminal Court.

-In 2019, the Ethics Committee also banned another African FA president, with outspoken Liberian Musa Bility alleging that his suspension and $500,000 fine only materialised after he likewise refused to submit to Fifa's desires.
+In 2019, the ethics committee also banned another African FA president, with outspoken Liberian Musa Bility alleging that his suspension and $500,000 fine only materialised after he likewise refused to submit to Fifa's desires.

-The former Caf Executive Committee member claims some of Infantino's key men said he could escape a ban - having already been found guilty of misappropriating Fifa funds, receiving benefits and conflicts of interest - if he backed the Samoura deal.
+The former Caf executive committee member claims some of Infantino's key men said he could escape a ban - having already been found guilty of misappropriating Fifa funds, receiving benefits and conflicts of interest - if he backed the Samoura deal.

 "Those people said that if I disagree with Gianni, they were going to punish me - and I said, 'I would rather go down than agree with you people to come and take over African football'," Bility told the BBC's World Football programme.